Business Planning Officer – NFCC

 The Behavioural Competency Framework allows us to easily identify the behaviours that drive successful performance and enables us to deliver an effective service.
 The behaviours detailed within the job profile will be assessed throughout the selection process.

-If you are interested in applying for this position click Apply Now.
+If you are interested in applying for this position click Apply Now

-Please see the link to the Job Profile/Person Specification on application.
+Please see Job Profile/Person Specification.

-Closing date for applications is 23:59 hours on 10 March 2024
+Closing date for applications is 5pm on 31 July 2024.

-Anticipated start date: ASAP
+Anticipated start date: September 2024

 Please note that is your personal responsibility to check whether by applying / accepting this position it would result in any Annual Allowance implications.
 A breach in the Annual Allowance threshold could result in a Tax charge.